 Craig T Zamer

-Prior to his position at Tennessee Tech, Dr. Zamer taught high school choral music at Stone Bridge High School in Ashburn, Virginia.
-Dr. Zamer has been an invited clinician, conductor and adjudicator in northern Florida, Colorado, Iowa, Tennessee, and Virginia.
-He has also conducted abroad in the countries of England, France, Switzerland, Austria, Italy, Germany and China.
-Dr. Zamer is also a published choral arranger.
-His arrangement of Wayfarin’ Stranger is available through Hinshaw Music.
+Before coming to Tennessee Tech, Dr. Zamer taught high school choral music in Virginia.
+He has been an invited clinician, conductor, and adjudicator in Florida, Colorado, Iowa, Tennessee, and Virginia.
+Dr. Zamer has also conducted abroad in England, France, Switzerland, Austria, Italy, Germany and China.
+His arrangement of Wayfarin’ Stranger (2009) is available through Hinshaw Music.

-Dr. Zamer lives with his wife Katy, daughter Lorin, son Andrew, and two dogs, Jackson and Lance.
+Dr. Zamer lives in Cookeville with his wife Katy, daughter Lorin, son Andrew, and two dogs, Jackson and Lance.